 At Acorn Therapy we like to be able to offer service that offers safe space for people to explore whatever challenges they may be facing.
 However, there may be times when you feel down and upset, unaware of services available in Taunton-Somerset, in the UK and beyond to help you out, so below are some useful mental health links and free services available for those difficult times.

-These free helplines and services are there to help when you’re feeling down or desperate.
+These useful mental health links and free helplines and services are there to help when you’re feeling down or desperate.

 Unless it says otherwise, they’re open 24 hours a day, every day.